How to Make Stickers with a Cricut to Sell

 Should You Use Bleed?

 When you go to print your stickers, bleed is toggled on.
 This means that every design will be printed with a border around it.
-This prevents the sticker from having white around the edges and looks more professional.
+This prevents the sticker from having white around the edges and makes it look more professional.

-However, if you’re selling by the sheets, this will make your sticker design look weird, so turn this option off.
+However, if you’re selling by the sheets, this option will make your sticker design look weird, so turn it off.

 Directions for Using Print then Cut